mdbridge/click-by-voice/README.md

 ## News

+* 11/2021: New version 0.22.4 released
+  * nested same-origin [i]frames now work properly courtesy of Quinn Tucker
+  * the hints no longer appear as text in the DOM
+    * this means they should no longer be copied when you cut-and-paste a region containing them
+	* may also reduce interference with applications that inspect their DOM
 * 12/2020: New major version 0.22 released
   * major performance improvements; perceived lag of using CBV should be greatly reduced as well as CPU usage